BishopMildert/pandas/README.md

-# Data Analytics with Python
+# Python Data Analytics Portfolio

-## A showcase of functions for data analysis using Pandas and Numpy
+## A showcase of functions for data analysis using common python libraries for Data Analysis and some other cool data stuff.

-The objective of this repo is to show the most common statistical/ programming functions one is likely to use when dealing with large datasets.
+The objective of this repo is to show the most common statistical/ programming functions one is likely to use when dealing with large datasets and how I use them.

-This work is based on the FreeCodeCamp Python Analytics certificate path.
+This work is based on the FreeCodeCamp Python Analytics certificate path and some other random projects that I find fun.

+Feel free to contact me at ghefler@gmail.com